 - Contact information for local resources such as your nearest consulate or embassy, hospitals, police, fire, EMT and business partners

 If you’ve never lived through a crisis like that of a hurricane, and one is not looming on the horizon, it can be easy to focus on the core business issues and neglect emergency planning.
 After all, crisis planning takes time and doesn’t generate immediate revenue.
 But planning and preparation has an excellent return on investment potential.
 If you’ve already drawn up your plans, you’re a step ahead of the game.
 Be sure you know who and what your resources are and confirm that they are still your best available options.
 Remember that conditions and resources can change so be sure to review and test the plans yearly.
 As a best practice, I recommend a CMT review followed by a drill with employees.
 Inform your local first responders and critical suppliers of your plans and invite them to practice with you.
 They will be happy to join you and can offer invaluable insights and experiences to help ensure that you’re as prepared as possible.

-Glenn Sandford is a Director at AT-RISK International.
+Glenn Sandford is a Vice President at AT-RISK International.
 In this role, he develops strategies and practices to cultivate relationships with new and existing customers.
 Glenn has over 25 years’ experience in public and private security and has a wide depth of knowledge across many security genres.
 Mr. Sandford has authored first edition security procedures manuals, pioneered several highly successful risk management and protection programs, and is a published author.